-- alcs - Demonstrate the ability to create and develop visual form in response to communication problems, including an understanding of principles of visual organization/composition, information hierarchy, symbolic representation, typography, aesthetics, and the construction of meaningful messages. - Possess an understanding of tools and technology.
-Relevant tools and technologies include, but are not limited to, drawing, offset printing, photography, and time-based and interactive media (film, video, computer multimedia). - Demonstrate a basic understanding of design business practices, including ability to organize projects and work as a productive creative team member. - Write clearly and effectively: well-organized, well-developed papers. - Exhibit functional oral communication - Solve visual communication problems, including skills of problem identification, research and information gathering, analysis, generation of alternative solutions, prototyping and user testing, and evaluation of outcomes. - Demonstrate ability in conceptual, logical, and intuitive thinking as applied to graphical analysis. - Show respect for persons of different cultures, genders, and ethnicities - Gain experience beyond the classroom working with area cultural or non-profit institutions. - ${\-}$ Recognize the social and ethical responsibility of creating visual design.
+- 1] Demonstrate the ability to create and develop visual form in response to communication problems, including an understanding of principles of visual organization/composition, information hierarchy, symbolic representation, typography, aesthetics, and the construction of meaningful messages. - 2] Possess an understanding of tools and technology. - 3] Demonstrate a basic understanding of design business practices, including ability to organize projects and work as a productive creative team member. - 4] Write clearly and effectively: well-organized papers. - 5] Exhibit functional oral communication - 6] Solve visual communication problems, including skills of problem identification, research and information gathering, analysis, generation of alternative solutions, prototyping and user testing, and evaluation of outcomes. - 7] Demonstrate ability in conceptual, logical, and intuitive thinking as applied to graphical analysis. - 8] Respect different cultures, genders, ethnicities. - 9] Recognize the social and ethical responsibility of creating visual design.